 It’s not all tea and cucumber sandwiches.
-The BLC is a club for women who can speak English at any level.
-They organise regular events including activities for children and social gatherings for parents such as baby and toddler groups.
+The BLC is a club for women who can speak English at any level, regardless of nationality.
+They organise regular events including activities for children and social gatherings for parents such as baby and toddler groups (where dads are also welcome).
 Membership subscription details can be found here.

 American Women’s Club Luxembourg

 A non-profit, volunteer-run club serving women in Luxembourg, it also offers activities for all ages and has its own Clubhouse, which offers social events and language classes.